LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Emergent Properties of Latent Chemical Reasoning

 \revision{ \paragraph{The phenomenon.} Remarkably, despite being optimized using rewards constrained only by format adherence, validity, and correctness, the model ceased generating intermediate textual steps.
 Instead, the generation process follows a distinct pattern: the model performs a sequence of latent thinking steps, outputs a trivial artifact (typically a single ``.'' or ``:'') as a transition token, and immediately generates the target XML tags.
 Two cases are presented in Figure~\ref{fig:case_study}, where LatentChem bypasses the verbose and often hallucinated textual plan generated by the CoT baseline, utilizing the latent space to perform accurate structural optimization. }

 \revision{ \paragraph{Causal necessity verification.} To confirm that this ``silent'' phase performs actual computation rather than acting as a passive delay, we conduct causal ablation experiments.
-As shown in Figure~\ref{fig:analysis_mask}, replacing the initial latent steps with Gaussian noise leads to monotonic performance degradation.
+As shown in Figure~\ref{fig:analysis_mask}, replacing the initial latent steps with Gaussian noise leads to \camera{an overall performance degradation trend}.
 This rigorously establishes that the internalized latent states encode critical structural precursors and are functionally essential for the final generation. }

 \revision{ \paragraph{Insight: optimization over imitation.} This internalization was not explicitly enforced by any loss penalty on output length.
-Rather, it represents a spontaneous strategy shift driven purely by the reward signal.
-This observation serves as powerful empirical validation for our core hypothesis regarding the continuity–discretization gap in chemical reasoning.
+Rather, it represents a strategy shift driven purely by the reward signal.
+This observation serves as powerful empirical validation for our core hypothesis regarding the ``modality mismatch.''
 It suggests that when the model is granted the freedom to reason for chemical tasks, it identifies the high-dimensional, continuous latent space as a more native and structurally consistent workspace than the discrete, low-bandwidth channel of natural language. }